How Much Renters Insurance Do You Need?

 • Earthquake Insurance: If you live in an earthquake-prone region, consider earthquake insurance to protect your belongings and property from seismic events.

-• Flood Insurance: Flood insurance is helpful for renters in flood-prone areas, as standard policies typically exclude flood damage coverage.
+• Flood Insurance: For renters in flood-prone areas, as standard policies exclude flood damage coverage.

 • Business Insurance: If you work from home, evaluate your work setup and consider business insurance to cover equipment, liability and potential business interruptions.